org-arl/unet-blog/_posts/2020-10-31-custom-phy.md

 }
 ```

 By setting the `modulation` parameters for both CONTROL and DATA channels to `'none'`, we have instructed Yoda not to process the received frames.
-By setting `basebandRx` parameter to true, we have asked Yoda PY to send us the baseband signal each time a CONTROL or DATA frame is detected.
+By setting `basebandRx` parameter to true, we have asked Yoda PHY to send us the baseband signal each time a CONTROL or DATA frame is detected.
 The `basebandExtra` parameter is set to the number of samples in our frame, so that Yoda PHY knows how long a signal to record for us.

 Yoda PHY detects acoustic signals in the channel by detecting unique preamble signals transmitted just before CONTROL and DATA frames.
 These signals are included in the recordings and therefore our modulated signal starts a few samples into the signal buffer.
 To find out exactly how long the preamble signals are (can be configured using Yoda PHY parameters), we ask Yoda PHY for a copy of the preamble and extract the length:
 ```groovy